|

 necessary.
 For instance if conditions are icy then it may be

-not subject to icing.
-Of course if ice is very dangerous then it
+are not subject to icing.
+Of course if ice is very dangerous

 A.